 Following Christ is a foreign concept to the Hadi.
 Reaching them will require an insider movement in which Hadi people share the good news with others from their community, testifying to the truth of Christ and demonstrating God's love.

-"O God, you are my God; I earnestly search for you.
-My soul thirsts for you; my whole-body longs for you in this parched and weary land where there is no water."
+"O God, you are my God; earnestly I seek you; my soul thirsts for you; my flesh faints for you, as in a dry and weary land where there is no water."
 Psalm 63:1

 Pray that hundreds from this people group will earnestly seek God and find Him.

 Ask God to send his Spirit to soften hearts and prepare them to receive and respond to his gift of salvation.
 Pray for the Lord to speak to key members of the Hadi community who will then share Christ with their families and friends until there is a movement to Christ.